 So Paul loved Timothy with love he could feel.
 Paul “affirmed” Timothy, and used tender and encouraging words to help him as his son in the faith Timothy.
 These exhortations were tenderly given to a struggling man.

 Practice Ways to Make your Love Felt

 Make sure your loved ones in your family feel your love.
 To help them receive and be touched by your love, we can try to use those several key ingredients that we see in Paul’s ministry to Timothy.
 These small choices always help us to communicate affirmation and encouragement.

-That is what Jesus did (Mark 10:16) when he blessed the children, He was always touching those He ministered to.
-He could have healed them with a word, eight times in Mark alone Jesus touches those He served.
+That is what Jesus did (Mark 10:16) when he blessed the children.
+He was always touching those He ministered to.
+He could have healed them with a word; eight times in Mark alone Jesus touched those He served.
 So should we!
 The act of touch is a key to communicating warmth and affirmation.
 It is even essential to physical health.
 Be generous with your hugs.

 Remember how we saw that Paul used tender and encouraging words to help his son in the faith Timothy.
 He doesn’t belittle him for his weaknesses and tears.
 We should always remember that hugs aren’t enough.

 Tell your children how you feel about them!
 Those who are left to fill in the blanks often feel worthless and insecure.
 At best, only confusion can come from silence.
 Far too many of us are really not that encouraging.

 It’s not that we have a critical spirit.
 Rather, we just say nothing.
 Our loved ones are not mind readers.
 We can do better than just expecting them to know we are in their corner, loving and admiring them silently.
 They need to hear it!
 Make an effort to catch them doing something good, right, thoughtful, considerate, well done, etc. and point it out.
 Highlight it!
 “Hey, you really handled that situation very well.”

 - We love our children in a way that can be felt when we attach high value to them.